Jump to navigation

 - Students must self-identify their need for accommodations and self-advocate at all times.

 - Students must meet with Carrie Pierson, Senior Director of the Center for Academic & Professional Performance (CAPP) / ADA Coordinator to discuss accommodation eligibility.
 Arrangements for accommodations are made on an individual basis and are designed to equalize access to educational opportunities.

-- Students must sign a release form so that the Director of Disability and ADA Coordinator can communicate with course instructors.
+- Students must sign a release form so that the Senior Director of the CAPP and ADA Coordinator can communicate with course instructors.

 - A set of letters listing the appropriate accommodations will be prepared.
 Students can pick-up their letters at the CAPP and hand deliver them to their professors.